Training Module A: Practical Exercises: Getting Started with Search

 e.g. PRODUCT CATEGORY:

-This navigation help you with the search.
+This navigation helps you with the search.

-2) Assignment 1: Discover all the options in the search bar.
+ASSIGNMENT 1: Discover all the options in the search bar.

 Learn about all these options: